 K-9 UNIT

-Deputy Donnie Brake is the K-9 Handler for the Robertson County Sheriff Office.
-Deputy Brake has been with the Sheriff's Office since 2004.
+Deputy Jonathan Coulon is the K-9 Handler for the Robertson County Sheriff Office.
+Deputy Coulon has been with the Sheriff's Office since 2007.

 The Robertson County Sheriff's Office is home to one K-9 unit.
 Police K-9 dogs, properly trained and handled, give Law Enforcement officers one of the finest non-lethal aids in the prevention and detection of crime.